Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 I shook my head.
 “Honestly, I wanted to make sure all of you were still on board first.
-I’ll post it on the net tonight.”
+I’ll post the opening tonight.”

 Saahna frowned.
 “Don’t you have your Engineering cert?”

 I nodded.
 “Yeah.
-My level-1 Engineering cert.
+My Engineering-1 certification.
 You really trust that?
 Besides, I’m still our Navigator and Broker.
-Kinda hard for me to be on the bridge and in engineering at the same time.”
+Kinda hard for me to be on the bridge and in Engineering at the same time.”

 “That does bring up something… Captain.”
 Varan looked around the table uncomfortably.
 “Are we all… are we still the same positions?”

 I had actually expected that question earlier and was a bit prepared for it.
 “For the moment, for the most part, yes.”
 I hesitated, then pointed at Do’rex.
 “Except for you.
 You’re 1st Officer now.”

-I heard a gasp of surprise from Varan and Do’rex’s head jerked upwards as he emitted a string of startled clicks.
-He said something in Vegan before switching back to accented Standard.
+I heard a gasp of surprise from Varan and Do’rex’s head jerked upwards as he emitted some startled clicks.
+He said something in Vegan before switching back to his accented Standard.

 “I am honored as always, Captain Kodai.
 Thank you.
 But why?”

 “I was wondering the same thing,” said Varan, sounding more angry than was normal for him.

 I held up my hands.
 “Merchant’s Guild rules state that the First Officer must have their Pilot certification.
-That’s me and Do’Rex.
-So I could either leave the position open or give it to Do’Rex.
+That’s me and Do’rex.
+So I could either leave the position open or give it to him.
 And he’s kept us out of trouble enough times that he deserves it.
 So, congratulations.”

 “Congratulations, Number One!”
 Saahna said, throwing him a sloppy salute.
 “Lt.
 Denan at your command.”